 PSY 108.
-STRESS MANAGEMENT (2-0-2) PREREQUISITE: Appropriate placement scores.
+STRESS MANAGEMENT (2-0-2)

 This course is designed to improve the stress management skills of its students.
 Stress management techniques will be described and evaluated.
 The relationship between stress and disease will also be discussed.

 PSY 110.
 PERSONAL DEVELOPMENT (3-0-3) PREREQUISITE: Appropriate placement scores.